Mike Lee campaign launch speech

 Let’s not consider the $29bn – surely that’s just unthinkable.
 But by way of comparison, to illustrate the sheer incompetence of the people driving this scheme, there have been a number of light rail builds in Australia – Sydney comes to mind.

 However, the most recent to be completed was in Canberra – 14km in length, that’s 2/3 the length of the proposed Auckland scheme.
-The Auckland project currently costed at $14.8bn amounts to around $395m per kilometre of track.
-A world record I believe.
-By comparison the 14km Canberra project came in at $375m – that’s not per kilometre – that’s for the whole project.
+The Auckland project currently costed at $14.8bn amounts to around $700m per kilometre of track.
+A world record I believe for light rail.
+By comparison the 14km Canberra project came in at A$375m – that’s not per kilometre – that’s for the whole project.

 Fifth Point.
 Regional Parks and the Hauraki Gulf